mathspp/mathspp/pages/02.blog/04.pydonts/watch-out-for-recursion/item.en.md

 When your recursive function branches out a lot, and those branches overlap, you can save some computational effort by saving the values you computed so far.
-This can be as simple as having a dictionary inside which you check for known values and where you insert the base cases:
+This can be as simple as having a dictionary inside which you check for known values and where you insert the base cases.

+!
+This technique is often called memoisation and will be covered in depth in ! a later Pydon't, so [stay tuned][subscribe]!

 ```py
 call_count = 0